This is a list of things that personally cause me some issues as a yuri anime fan.

 9. Finding it difficult to recommend/talk about shows

 There are several reasons why I started this blog (that is supposed to be about yuri).
-One such reason is due to how there are simply a lack of people interested in yuri in my immediate surroundings.
+One such reason is due to how there are simply a lack of people interested in yuri within my immediate surroundings.

 Even though I have a twin brother who shares many of my interests, he has little interest in yuri.
 Apparently he can’t enjoy a series unless there’s a male character for him to project onto.